paulbradshaw/MED7373-Data-Journalism/week2/readme.md

 The second part of a postcode is always 3 characters.
 It is the first part - the postcode district - which can range from 2 to 4 characters.

-Now that we have that information, we can start a process of **abstraction** to come up with a way to tackle it.

-## Abstraction

-How would you abstract this problem into a series of steps?

 ## Algorithms

+Now that we have that information, we can start to look for a series of steps that would leave us with the first part.

+How would you express this problem into a series of steps?

 Once identified, how would you then codify those steps using spreadsheet functions?